DrEmpiricism/Optimize-Offline/PreviousLog.md

 - Added a -Win32Calc switch that will now control whether the traditional Calculator gets applied or not, as opposed to having it automatically apply if the UWP Calculator is found to be removed.
 This allows full control for those who want either no calculator or both the UWP Calculator and the traditional Calculator.
 - Made a small update to the Win32Calc process.

-## Build 3.1.2.7 (11-10-2018) ##

-- Updated the Debugging Tools for Windows 10 to version 17763.107
-- There is a new "Whitelist" value that can be used with the -MetroApps parameter.
-In the Resources directory there is an AppxPackageWhitelist.xml file where one can add Provisioned Appx Packages by their DisplayName.
-The removal process will then remove all Provisioned Appx Packages that are NOT whitelisted.
-This is convenient for those who do not want to remove all Appx Packages nor want to constantly select the same Appx Packages each time they optimize an image.
-- The Win32Calc has been updated with its Feature Package CAB file(s) version 17763.1
-- Registry values have been updated and some new ones added.
-- A handful of processes have been changed around and include additional Try/Catch blocks for error-handling.
-- Made multiple code changes to processes, variables and methods for handling the WIM file.

 **Displays the previous 5 version updates of Optimize-Offline.**